 R. Seth Hampton

 R. Seth Hampton joined Quattlebaum, Grooms & Tull PLLC in 2014.
 His practice primarily focuses on real estate, agriculture, commercial finance, and environmental compliance.
-He is recognized in the 2021 Edition of The Best Lawyers in America: Ones to Watch in the areas of Banking and Finance Law, Environmental Law and Real Estate Law.
+He is recognized in the 2022 Edition of The Best Lawyers in America: Ones to Watch in the areas of Banking and Finance Law, Environmental Law, Natural Resources Law, and Real Estate Law.

 Mr. Hampton regularly represents clients in conveying and exchanging real property and real-property interests, such as easements, purchase options, and rights of refusal; preparing and negotiating lease agreements for agricultural, recreational and commercial properties; resolving title issues and boundary disputes; and developing agricultural, recreational and commercial properties.
 His experience also includes advising clients on matters concerning water rights and irrigation permitting, and compliance issues involving environmental, wetlands and land use regulations.